 What if my son or daughter experiences roommate problems?

-If issues cannot be resolved between roommates, the student should contact their Resident Assistant (RA) or their Resident Director (RD).
-Staff will assist both roommates in resolving problems.
+The first step when there is “roommate trouble” is a conversation between the roommates.
+If students are uncomfortable having those difficult conversations, they should contact their Resident Assistant (RA) or their Resident Director (RD) who will assist both roommates in resolving problems.

 Are there storage facilities on campus so my student can store items over the summer break?

 There is very limited storage available in residence halls over the summer.
 Students should check with their Resident Directors about availability.
 The College is not responsible for any loss or damage to stored items.
 Staff can also provide students with information about commercial storage availability in Maryville.

 Are the residence hall rooms good for studying?
 Where are good study locations on campus?